Above OSL shaders available here

 - Multiple outputs are not supported at the moment.

-You can render OSL shaders directly in MAXtoA.
-You must do the following:
+To render OSL shaders directly with Arnold, you must do the following:

 Create a folder where the OSL shader will reside.
-Setup the following Environment Variable (location of the .osl shaders):
+Add this line to your Maya.env file (location of the .osl shaders):

 - Place the OSL shader (with .mtd metadata file) in the

-ARNOLD_PLUGIN_PATHfolder and they will automatically be available as shader nodes.
-Arnold will automatically compile the .osl file and produce a dill (.oso) file.
+ARNOLD_PLUGIN_PATHfolder, and they will automatically be available as shader nodes.
+Arnold will automatically compile the .osl file and produce a dll (.oso) file.

 OSL in 3ds Max 2019